IMPORTANT! PLEASE DO NOT DIVERGE OFF THE PATHS AND TRAMPLE WILDFLOWERS.

 Plants to look out for include primrose, water purslane, wood spurge, common spotted orchid and devil's-bit scabious.
 Wild pear is a native but uncommon species and two specimens are found on the wood perimeter path with a number of others nearby.

-We have felled trees beside the rides to create an improved edge habitat and promote the growth of early successional species.
-Ride edges host high species diversity, attracting plants and animals from outlying woodland and grassland areas.
+We have felled trees beside the rides to create an improved graded edge habitat and providing space for early successional species.
+Ride edges host high species diversity of plants in sunny locations attracting animals from outlying woodland and grassland areas.
 Each year we coppice different sections of the wood, creating a variation in age structure throughout the wood.
-The grassy areas of the ride are maintained by biennial mowing to encourage a high density of wildflowers.
+The grassy areas of the ride are maintained by biennial mowing to encourage a high density of wildflowers and sheltering areas.

 Habitat restoration in Brampton Wood